GrigorDimitrov/AttacksScapy/README.md

 # AttacksScapy Tutorial
+The main idea is generating malicious traffic for analysts training.
+Scapy s used to simulate realistic attacks.
+The attacks are picked up by an IDS.
+This tool serves as a cyber-range where analysts can learn how to identify cyber-attacks.
 This tutorial is the second part of an analysts training framework.
 Part one can be found here https://github.com/GrigorDimitrov/sop
 Scapy is a Python package used to generate malicious traffic.
-Analysts can launch attack scripts from Kali Linux against Metasploitable.
+Analysts can launch attack scripts between VMs.
 Security Onion is monitoring the traffic.
 The attacks are matched by Snort rules and alerts are generated.

 ## Creating Virtual Machines
 Download Metasploitable2 from here https://sourceforge.net/projects/metasploitable/files/Metasploitable2/.